lomsadze123/postgres-and-prisma-nextjs/README.md

-# Next.js Blog
+# Next.js Blog with Authentication

-This is a simple blog application built using Next.js and Prisma.
-It allows users to create, edit, and view blog posts.
+This is a simple blog application built using Next.js, Prisma, and authentication with NextAuth.
+It allows users to create, edit, and view blog posts after signing up or logging in.

 ## Features

+- Authentication: Users can sign up, sign in, and sign out.
 - Create new blog posts with a title, content, and author name.
 - Edit existing blog posts.
-- View list of all published posts.
 - View individual post details.

 ## Getting Started